 You will be able to enjoy Andalo Life, a vast 100,000 m2 modern sports and recreational complex, which includes: ice rink, conference centre, swimming pools, park, tennis courts, football pitch, boules courts, basketball court, horse riding centre, rock climbing gym and camping.

 - you have children: Andalo is a family-friendly place with many facilities perfect for children.

 - you love sport: full of attractions and incentives for movement, there's no shortage of possibilities for doing sports and physical activity here!

 - you want the latest services: Andalo is a young resort equipped with efficient and modern infrastructures.

 Facts about Andalo

 From a group of scattered farmsteads to a residential area.
 The settlement dates back to the Middle Ages: the first settlers came from Banale and Giudicarie from the Andalo mountain.

 The "Anderlesi", the inhabitants of Andalo, are very busy and enthusiastic people.
-To remind everyone who passes through here and to celebrate this way of life, there is a bronze monument displayed in Piazza Centrale of a woodcutter in a dynamic pose intent on doing his job, with an axe in one hand and in the other a piece of wood.
+To remind everyone who passes through here and to celebrate this way of life, there is a bronze monument displayed in Piazza Centrale of a woodcutter in a dynamic pose intent on doing his job, with an axe in one hand and a piece of wood in the other.

 The work of art is inspired by the famous saying "Ntant che pòlsest va a tagliar su legna" (while you rest chop a bit of wood!) and incorporates their way of dealing with life, their industriousness and their strong sense of identity.